Preparing to make a complaint

 Failing to diagnose a condition

-It may help to write down what you want to complain about as simply and clearly as you can, so that you can refer back to it later if you need to.
-Using a bullet point list is a good start.
+Tip: It is always a good idea to write down what you want to complain about as simply and clearly as you can, so that you can refer back to it.

 What do I want to achieve by making a complaint?

 Think about what you hope to achieve; your issues are more likely to be dealt with smoothly if you can be specific, realistic and aware that there are limits on what can be achieved using the NHS Complaints Procedure.